Rental Real Estate Tax Deductions

 Not necessarily.
 Because of the rental loss and your other deductions, your effective tax rate might be running at about 15 percent.
 It might not make sense to put deductible money into your 401(k) plan to save just 15 percent, then possibly pay a higher tax rate 10 years down the road when you withdraw the money.
 A Roth IRA contribution would make more sense in this situation.

-Make sure you take the time to learn and understand all the rules and ramifications of your tax situation, and/or hire a qualified financial advisor before you go out and scoop up that rental property—and even after you start realizing losses for tax purposes.
+Make sure you take the time to learn and understand all the rules and ramifications of your tax situation, and speak with a qualified financial advisor before you go out and scoop up that rental property.